 Business intelligence is the use of technology, insight gathering, and data analysis to turn information into actionable, strategic, and data-driven change.
 It’s not a new term, but it’s becoming a more prominent one, as companies harness the power of using big data to make moves that can give them an edge over their competition.

-Studying business intelligence involves learning the tools and technologies used to collect, manage, and analyze big data.
+Studying business intelligence in school involves learning the tools and technologies used to collect, manage, and analyze big data.
 Business intelligence experts then visualize their data analysis and use it to help influence business-related decisions.
-A growing number of MBA programs (including online MBA programs) now offer business intelligence as a concentration, giving students the chance to learn data collection, management, analysis, and visualization skills in a business-first environment.
+A growing number of MBA programs (including accredited online MBA programs) now offer business intelligence as an MBA concentration, giving students the chance to learn data collection, management, analysis, and visualization skills in a business-first environment.

-Here are a few reasons why enrolling in an online MBA program with a concentration in business intelligence might be a beneficial decision for you:
+Here are a few reasons why enrolling in an online MBA program with a concentration in business intelligence might be a beneficial decision for you and your career goals.

 Business is only going to keep heading in a data-centric direction.